sjmiller609/orbit-ui/README.md

 # Overview

 Open-source UI for Astronomer's managed Apache Airflow platform.
 For Enterprise Edition - a production-ready Airflow stack deployable to any Kubernetes cluster.
-For Cloud Edition - a fully managed service hosted on our infrastructure (coming soon).
+For Cloud Edition (coming soon) - a fully managed service hosted on our infrastructure.

 Some notable features:

-* Deploy Airflow instances in one-click.
+* Deploy Airflow instances in one click.
 * Monitor deployments easily with server logs, worker queues, and more.
 * Manage user roles and deployment access, with a history of audit logs for all activities (coming soon).

 # Run Locally

 Orbit connects to Houston API.
-Here are the steps to setup for local development:
+The steps to setup for local development:

 ### Run Houston API